Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Basic notions: algebra

 We use the terminology ``noncommutative divisor'' and ``noncommutative pencil'' for the cases $V = R$ and $V = R^2$, with notation $\scrD$ and $\scrP$.
 Let's look briefly at the case of a noncommutative divisor.
 There, the only nontrivial fibre

-thought of as an $A_\infty$-category containing $\scrA$, contains all the information on the noncommutative divisor.
+thought of as an $A_\infty$-category containing $\scrA$, has all the information on the noncommutative divisor.
 Indeed, this was the definition of noncommutative divisor used in \cite[Section 2f]{seidel14b} (and which, under a different name, already appears in \cite{seidel09}; for related notions, see \cite{kontsevich-vlassopoulos13, brav-dyckerhoff16}).

-\begin{remark} Let's suppose that $R$ is a field of characteristic zero.
-One can then view the classification theory of noncommutative linear systems, with given $\scrA$ and $\scrQ$, as a special instance of the general Maurer-Cartan deformation formalism \cite[Section 2f-2g]{seidel14b} (more precisely, as certain homomorphism of $L_\infty$-algebras).
-As one concrete consequence, given a quasi-isomorphism of bimodules $\scrQ \htp \tilde\scrQ$, there is an induced bijection between (isomorphism classes, in a suitable sense, of) noncommutative linear systems with dual bundle $\scrQ$ or $\tilde{\scrQ}$.
-(It is possible that the same holds for arbitrary $R$, but that would require replacing general deformation theory arguments with ones more specific to this case.) \end{remark}
+\begin{remark} Suppose temporarily that $R$ is a field of characteristic zero.
+One can then view the classification theory of noncommutative linear systems, with given $\scrA$ and $\scrQ$, as a special instance of the general Maurer-Cartan deformation formalism \cite[Section 2f-2g]{seidel14b}.
+Using a general property of that formalism (invariance under $L_\infty$-quasi-isomorphisms) one sees that, given a quasi-isomorphism of bimodules $\scrQ \htp \tilde\scrQ$, there is an induced bijection between (equivalence classes, in a suitable sense, of) noncommutative linear systems with dual bundle $\scrQ$ or $\tilde{\scrQ}$.
+In fact, the same holds for general $R$, but requires one to inspect the argument more carefully, ensuring that one can get away with using only obstruction theory instead of the full Maurer-Cartan formalism. \end{remark}

 \begin{remark} As the terminology indicates, there is a parallel with algebraic geometry, which we will make explicit now.
-Let $A$ be a scheme over $R$, and $Q$ a line bundle (invertible $\scrO_A$-module sheaf) on $A$.
-Taking $V$ and $W$ as before, suppose that we have a linear family of sections of $Q^{-1}$ parametrized by $W$, by which mean an injective map
+Let $A$ be a scheme over $R$, and $Q$ a line bundle (a rank one locally free $\scrO_A$-module sheaf) on $A$.
+Taking $V$ and $W$ as before, suppose that we have a linear family of sections of the inverse $Q^{-1}$, parametrized by $W$, by which we mean an injective map

 In classical algebro-geometric language, this yields a linear system of hypersurfaces $F_w = \sigma_w^{-1}(0)$, parametrized by $w \in \mathbb{P}(W)$.
 The sheaf $\scrO_{F_w}$, pushed forward to $A$, admits the Koszul resolution